rfbergeron/bompiler/doc/IDEAS.md

 Operand will be a single register, with an offset.
 Offset will be zero if no offset is necessary.

-#### `MODE_SCALE_X`
+#### `MODE_SCALE`
 Operand will be two registers, a base and a scaled index, along with an offset.
-Offset will be zero if no offset is necessary. `X` indicates what value the index will be scaled by.
+Offset will be zero if no offset is necessary.
+Scale is specified using another struct member.
+Register width is assumed to be 64 bits.

-The enum member that indicates the addressing mode will also have a number of flags that indicate the width of the registers in the indirect and scale modes.
-These flags will be stored in bits 3 and 4 for the base/single register, and in bits 5 and 6 for the index register.

-The low three bits (0, 1, and 2) being zero indicates that register mode has been selected.
-Virtual register numbers are assigned starting from one, so if the register member is also zero, this indicates an invalid instruction.
+There will additionally be a `MODE_NONE` with value zero.
+If an expected operand has this mode, the instruction is invalid.
+Can be used in asserts.

+`InstructionData` structs will also be allocated by the function populating them, rather than their caller.

 ### Addressing Struct/Union Members
 The `offset` member of `SymbolValue` is already used to represent the offset of